 - They break down their meditation material.
 The homepage breaks down where users should start depending if they are a beginner, intermediate, or intermediate-advanced user.

 - Some of their content is hidden behind a paywall.
 Although they have a lot of free content, they also have worksheets, retreats, toolkits, and programs that require paying.
 The prices can range from $9 a month to a payments of more than $1,000 for a course.

 - Some pages on their website are difficult to read.
 If you’re looking for specific meditation content, their website may require you to sift through a lot of content to find it.

 The University of California, San Diego, hosts free live events and guided mediation sessions ranging from 20 minutes to an hour.
 If you can’t join a live session via Zoom, check out their vast collection of recordings on Soundcloud.
 Topics range from “Taking a Breath to Reduce Anxiety” to “Giving and Receiving Compassion.”

-Best paid guided meditations
+Best paid guided meditation apps

-Headspace is well known for its expansive library of guided meditations and natural soundscapes, but its “Move Mode” makes it a standout among the rest.
+Headspace is well-known for its expansive library of guided meditations and natural soundscapes, but its “Move Mode” makes it a standout among the rest.

 Get your blood flowing with workouts and mental fitness exercises inspired by professional athletes.
 Sessions are led by expert trainers, including Olympians Kim Glass and Leon Taylor.

 - Users have the option of downloading meditations and listening to them offline.
 Once you download a meditation you can listen to it without internet connection wherever you go.